Skip to content

 Section titled “transcription_settings is replaced as a whole”

 transcription_settings is treated as one composite setting.
 Nylas does not field-merge it.
-To change anything about the language hints — adding a language, swapping the fallback, removing a code — send the full object you want to end up with.
-You cannot, for example, override only fallback_language while inheriting expected_languages from a parent calendar; you must send both fields together (or omit the object entirely to inherit it unchanged).
+To change anything inside it, whether that’s a language code, the fallback, or the keyword list, send the full object you want to end up with.
+You can’t, for example, add a keyword while inheriting expected_languages from a parent calendar; send every field you want together, or omit the object entirely to inherit it unchanged.

 {